 • Monthly E-newsletter with updates about our work and the impact your donation helped create

 • Project report (in case of corporate partners)

 • Daily updates on our official social media channels like Facebook, Instagram, LinkedIn, Twitter and YouTube.

 DEDICATED DONOR SUPPORT

 Should you have any queries related to our work, process or donation receipts, please feel free to reach out to – firstname.lastname@example.org

 OUR LEGAL STATUS AND GOVERNANCE

-• Oxfam India is a not-for-profit organization registered under Section 8 of Indian Companies Act, 2013.
+• Oxfam India is a not-for-profit organization registered under Section 8 of the Indian Companies Act, 2013.
 While Oxfam has been present in India for 67 years it was formed as an India entity in its current form in 2008.
 Oxfam India is led and managed by a completely Indian staff.

 • Oxfam India is a member of the global confederation of 20 Oxfam’s and has a very eminent advisory board.
 Oxfam India's Board of Directors comprises of experts from various sectors with wide based interest’ and knowledge of social development issues consisting of stalwarts like Kiran Karnik, Mridula Bajaj, Gagan Sethi among others.
-The Board is chaired by Mr. Kiran Karnik, a renowned policy and strategy analyst, who has had a long and distinguished career.
+The Board is chaired by Mr Kiran Karnik, a renowned policy and strategy analyst, who has had a long and distinguished career.
 He was President of NASSCOM and the Managing Director of Discovery Network in India.
-He has been a member of many key government committees, and is presently a member of the Scientific Advisory Council to Prime Minister.
+He has been a member of many key government committees and is presently a member of the Scientific Advisory Council to Prime Minister.
 Know more

 • Our statutory Auditors are KPMG and our Internal Auditors are Grant Thornton